webplatform/docs/guides/lesser-known_semantic_elements/index.md

 (slightly raised or lowered compared to the rest of the text) you use the <code>&lt;sup&gt;</code> and <code>&lt;sub&gt;</code> elements.

-Some languages require these elements for correct usage of abbreviations and it can be used when a small amount of mathematical content is being marked up, without resorting to using MathML (a specific, rather heavyweight mathematical markup language, created for the sole purpose of marking up heavyweight mathematical formulae).
+Some languages require these elements for correct rendering of abbreviations, and it can be used when a small amount of mathematical content is being marked up, without resorting to using MathML (a specific, rather heavyweight mathematical markup language, created for the sole purpose of marking up complex mathematical formulas).

 An example of both types: